Hydrus Plunges Into Rottnest Ships Graveyard, Investigating Maritime Mysteries

 Revealing the Ocean’s Secrets

-“Small enough to be deployed by a single person, Hydrus utilised its advanced navigation and communication sensors to capture 4K video and imagery simultaneously.
-Upon returning to the surface, the team analysed the data and was thrilled to find Hydrus had examined a 64-metre shipwreck.
+“Small enough to be deployed by a single person, Hydrus utilized its advanced navigation and communication sensors to capture 4K video and imagery simultaneously.
+Upon returning to the surface, the team analyzed the data and was thrilled to find Hydrus had examined a 64-meter shipwreck.
 Learning the exact coordinates of the ship, the team used two Hydrus units to perform three missions, completing the full survey in just under five hours.
 This level of efficiency is crucial for underwater exploration where costs can heighten quickly.”

 Speaking to the expedition, Peter Baker, Subsea Product Manager at Advanced Navigation.